tariq86/phpmd/src/site/rst/rules/index.rst

 Design Rules
 ============

-- `ExitExpression`__: An exit-expression within regular code is untestable and therefore it should be avoided.
+- `ExitExpression <design.html#exitexpression>`_: An exit-expression within regular code is untestable and therefore it should be avoided.
 Consider to move the exit-expression into some kind of startup script where an error/exception code is returned to the calling environment.
-- `EvalExpression`__: An eval-expression is untestable, a security risk and bad practice.
+- `EvalExpression <design.html#evalexpression>`_: An eval-expression is untestable, a security risk and bad practice.
 Therefore it should be avoided.
 Consider to replace the eval-expression with regular code.
-- `GotoStatement`__: Goto makes code harder to read and it is nearly impossible to understand the control flow of an application that uses this language construct.
+- `GotoStatement <design.html#gotostatement>`_: Goto makes code harder to read and it is nearly impossible to understand the control flow of an application that uses this language construct.
 Therefore it should be avoided.
 Consider to replace Goto with regular control structures and separate methods/function, which are easier to read.
-- `NumberOfChildren`__: A class with an excessive number of children is an indicator for an unbalanced class hierarchy.
+- `NumberOfChildren <design.html#numberofchildren>`_: A class with an excessive number of children is an indicator for an unbalanced class hierarchy.
 You should consider to refactor this class hierarchy.
-- `DepthOfInheritance`__: A class with many parents is an indicator for an unbalanced and wrong class hierarchy.
+- `DepthOfInheritance <design.html#depthofinheritance>`_: A class with many parents is an indicator for an unbalanced and wrong class hierarchy.
 You should consider to refactor this class hierarchy.
-- `CouplingBetweenObjects`__: A class with too many dependencies has negative impacts on several quality aspects of a class.
+- `CouplingBetweenObjects <design.html#couplingbetweenobjects>`_: A class with too many dependencies has negative impacts on several quality aspects of a class.
 This includes quality criteria like stability, maintainability and understandability
-- `DevelopmentCodeFragment`__: Functions like var_dump(), print_r() etc. are normally only used during development and therefore such calls in production code are a good indicator that they were just forgotten.
+- `DevelopmentCodeFragment <design.html#developmentcodefragment>`_: Functions like var_dump(), print_r() etc. are normally only used during development and therefore such calls in production code are a good indicator that they were just forgotten.
-- `EmptyCatchBlock`__: Usually empty try-catch is a bad idea because you are silently swallowing an error condition and then continuing execution.
+- `EmptyCatchBlock <design.html#emptycatchblock>`_: Usually empty try-catch is a bad idea because you are silently swallowing an error condition and then continuing execution.
 Occasionally this may be the right thing to do, but often it's a sign that a developer saw an exception, didn't know what to do about it, and so used an empty catch to silence the problem.
-- `CountInLoopExpression`__: Using count/sizeof in loops expressions is considered bad practice and is a potential source of many bugs, especially when the loop manipulates an array, as count happens on each iteration.
+- `CountInLoopExpression <design.html#countinloopexpression>`_: Using count/sizeof in loops expressions is considered bad practice and is a potential source of many bugs, especially when the loop manipulates an array, as count happens on each iteration.

-__ design.html#exitexpression
-__ design.html#evalexpression
-__ design.html#gotostatement
-__ design.html#numberofchildren
-__ design.html#depthofinheritance
-__ design.html#couplingbetweenobjects
-__ design.html#developmentcodefragment
-__ design.html#emptycatchblock
-__ design.html#countinloopexpression

 Naming Rules
 ============